shadmehr1/Desk-Cleaning-Robot/README.md

 ## **Bill of Materials (BOM)**

 The following key components were utilized in the construction of the robotic arm.
-A detailed BOM, including specific links to parts (mostly sourced from Amazon for convenience), can be found in the project files as an Excel sheet named `BOM.xlsx`.
+A detailed BOM, including specific links to parts (mostly sourced from Amazon for convenience), can be found in the project files as an Excel sheet named `Hand-Gelina Jolie BOM.xlsx`.

 Below is some of my rationale in selecting critical components: